Willcox-Research-Group/rom-operator-inference-Python3/docs/source/contributing/documentation.md

 git push origin data
 ```

-Then make a pull request to the data branch.
+Then open a pull request to the data branch.

 :::